Home and Learn: C# NET Course

 This time, we're using the Title Property, and setting it to the text "Insert an Image".
 You can, of course, type anything you like here.
 When you run your programme and click the menu item, the new Title will look like this:

 Another thing you can change is that Look in area.
 The default location is the Debug folder from your project.
 You can reset it with the InitialDirectory property.
 Add the following line to your code, before the other two lines:

 openFD.InitialDirectory = "C:";

 We're setting the default folder to be C. This would assume that the user had a hard drive called C. If you want to set the Initial Directory to the "My Documents" folder of any computer, try this after the equals sign, instead of "C:":

 This will get the folder path to the My Document folder (Personal folder), which is also known as the Documents folder in Windows.
 You need to do it this way because different users will have different user names, and there's no way for you to tell beforehand.

 But run your programme and try it out.
-The location at the top should have
+The location at the top should have changed:

 For the File name area, you can use the FileName Property.
 Add this line to your code (add it before the final line):